kennedyalexander/OneArmedBandit/README.md

-# Write some documentation
+# One Armed Bandit

 ## Slot machine

-Welcome to my slot machine.
+Welcome to my restful slot machine.
 It consumes JSON